trickv/sb8200-exporter/README.md

 # Arris Cable Modem Exporter

 This is a Prometheus exporter for Arris cable modems.
-I only own an SB8200 but it may work with others.
-If you own a different model please reach out and I'd love to get it working there.
+I only own an SB8200 but it may work with others. ~If you own a different model please reach out and I'd love to get it working there.~

-If anybody wants to send me a different model to test I'd also be thankful.
+~If anybody wants to send me a different model to test I'd also be thankful.~

+I no longer have Comcast so no longer use this code and have no way to test it if I wanted. do still reach out if you want to get this working and have trouble.

 ## Supported Devices